punyajoy/K-nearest-neighbor-algorithm-modification/data/README.md

-﻿Contains 5 different datasets for classification using the algorithm
+﻿Contains five different datasets for classification using the algorithm